bkd-mba-fbi/evento-portal/doc/sad.md

   - If the refresh token _fully expired_, redirect to the login page (as described in the "Authentication" flow above).
   - If the access token _half expired_, redirect to the [refresh token endpoint](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/RefreshToken/#refresh-mit-public-client) to get a new one.
 Like this, we try to make sure that the token does not expire during usage of the _apps_.
 - Start timers to detect when tokens expire:
-  - If the refresh token _fully expired_ redirect to the login page (as described in the "Authentication" flow above).
+  - If the refresh token expired (timer fires), redirect to the login page (as described in the "Authentication" flow above).
-  - If the access token _fully expired_, redirect to the [refresh token endpoint](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/RefreshToken/#refresh-mit-public-client) to get a new one.
+  - If the access token expired (time fires), redirect to the [refresh token endpoint](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/RefreshToken/#refresh-mit-public-client) to get a new one.

 The checks on navigation are implemented in [auth.ts](../src/utils/auth.ts), the renewal on expiration is implemented in [token-renewal.ts](../src/utils/token-renewal.ts).